sjsrey/ors/ors.md

 *Open* that leaves two more terms to define before getting to the body of my talk.

+Scientific publishing - issues - lead to reproducibility

 This talk extends some themes I have been developing in previous work [@Rey:2009xy; @Rey2012osgres].

 # Regional Science

+I, and I suspect many of you, take the *science* part of regional science seriously.
+We see science as one of the best constructions of human kind, running close to beer.
+We hold it in such high esteem as science as the noble goals helping us to:

+- understand our world
+- uncover new knowledge
+- improve our realities for the betterment of human kind

+Defining science can be done many ways, but a common approach is to break science down into components: theory, methods and data.

+Origins in Descarte's Discourse on Methods in the 1637.
+From the beginning the concept of reproducibility was at the core.
+As  [@Schroeder:2013uq] notes the motto of the Royal Socieity 1671

+>Nullius in Verba
+>"take nobody's word for it"

+Publishing as the letters in the society

+Evolution of scientific publication.

+Complexity in doing science, computation burden and related technological developments are challenging the traditional scientific publishing model.
+No longer does a regular lengthed paper in a hardbound journal adequately capture the scientific process underlying a research effort.

+Reproducibility is almost invariably not possible in the current model

+Career pressures sustain the curent model.
+Publish or perish has been the mantra we have adopted, leaving little or no time for ensuring that what we publish could in fact be reproduced by future scholars.

+It should not come as surprise that the state of reproduciblity is so dismal.

 Define science - its purpose, impact and future.
 Define regional science